amirelkassar/nokood/README.md

 *   Project build on Clean Architecture and DDD standers
 *   Logging to SQL Server DB Using Serilog
-*   Logs Dashboard using Serilog UI
+*   Logs Dashboard using Serilog UI (Navigate to '/logs')
 *   Database Sql Server
 *   Microsot Identity to manage the Identity Users
 *   Authentication layer handled by JWT and custom Authentication services